 The next task on our agenda will be to analyse the 'capture' file and reconstruct the original polymetric expression (shown above) or an equivalent version.
 Then we can consider moving on to grammars, similar to what we've done with imported MusicXML scores (read page).

-This project represents a long-term commitment to developing music creation software that addresses musicological challenges, rather than simply creating tools for recombining pre-composed music or sound fragments.
+This project represents a long-term commitment to developing music creation tools that address musicological challenges, rather than simply recombining pre-composed music or sound fragments.
 Our current goal is to integrate this approach with high-quality music and sound editors used by composers and sound designers.

 However, there is a practical reason why I have chosen not to decline personal donations: I am increasingly incurring costs for various tools required for software development.
 These include hosting fees, the remuneration of "virtual" assistants (AI tools), and, when necessary, human experts.